 Three Axis Gimbal Operator – Movi Pro & Ronin 2

-Three axis gimbals can be poor replacement for many other tried and true tools on set.
-That is because they are often a choice based on budget or just a general misunderstanding of their strengths and weaknesses.
-They are an incredible technology, offer the stabilization and control of a remote head with the freedom of a handheld camera.
-At times they can be invisible to the audience, but used incorrectly it can be distracting and feel robotic.
+Three axis gimbals can be a poor replacement for many other tools on set.
+This can be a choice based on budget or just a general misunderstanding of its strengths and weaknesses.
+The Ronin 2 & Movi Pro offer the stabilization and control of a remote head with the freedom of a handheld camera.
+If used correctly it is invisible to the audience, but used incorrectly it can be distracting and feel robotic.

 Drones, Segways, Cranes and Magnetic Quick Releases are all ways you can expand the possibilities of what you can accomplish with a Movi Pro or Ronin 3 axis gimbal stabilizer.
 If there is a shot that requires someone to attach a camera to a crane through a window or descend 300 feet out of the sky into a close up, then a 3 axis gimbal is definitely the tool for the job.
 It’s important to know the limitations and possibilities gimbals offer in order to use them effectively.
 As an owner operator I have spent years working with them professionally to fully grasp when to use them and when not to